DesislavaAndreeva/AnimalRescue/README.md

 # Description

+IPC application that helps keeping track of animals in Animal Rescue center located in Sofia.
-Animal Rescue Sofia needs help reporting its animals.
-Often new ones come, the old ones are adopted and between these two events - they get castrated.
-The application should manage a list of all animals containing data for these three events and allow statistical samplings.
+The application should manage a list of all animals containing data for few events - arrival, adoption and castration of an animal and should allow statistical samplings.

 # Details